-Creating and applying compost is the very best thing a gardener can do for the garden.
+Creating and applying compost is one of the very best things a gardener can do for their soil.

 Composting is the natural process by which organic materials are broken down, making them available to plants and microorganisms.
 It is a major component of pedogenesis, or soil creation.
 Without healthy soil, we begin to lose our food, water and air.
 Yeah, it’s kind of important.

 More benefits of composting include:

 One of the nicest things about composting is that bacteria and fungi do most of the work for you!
 Other organisms, such as worms and insects, also pitch in to help.
 Now, it is possible to simply dump everything in a pile and wait for nature to takes its course.
 Eventually, there would probably be a nutrient rich soil amendment, but it might take years.
 It might also turn into a stinky, rotten mess.
 Follow these tips for successful composting in a reasonable amount of time.

 Selecting a site for composting